MATTMCCA/Heliotrope/README.md

 ![Alt text](/Case/Front.png)

-Originally this supposed to be a collaborative project, but.... that didn't work.
+Originally this was supposed to be a collaborative project, but.... that didn't work.
 I keep forgetting that people have "lives".